The Innocence Mission

-The Innocence Mission is an American indie folk band formed in Lancaster, Pennsylvania in 1986.
-The band is composed of Karen Peris (née McCullough), her husband (and fellow guitarist) Don Peris, and Mike Bitts (on bass guitar).
-Although all members of the band have contributed to their music, Karen Peris is their main writer.
+The Innocence Mission (sometimes stylized as the innocence mission) is an American alternative rock and indie folk band that was formed in Lancaster, Pennsylvania in 1986.
+The group's current members are Karen Peris (née McCullough), her husband (and fellow guitarist) Don Peris, and Mike Bitts (on bass guitar).
+While all of these members have contributed to the composition of the band's music, Karen Peris serves as the innocence mission's primary songwriter.
+She is also a multi-instrumentalist, additionally playing instruments such as the accordion and the Hammond organ on the band's releases.
+As of December 2024, the group has released a total of thirteen studio albums.

 History

+Beginnings

 The band members met in 1980 during a Catholic school production of Godspell.
-Before being signed to a record label, the band was originally called Masquerade and played covers at local clubs, events and at Lancaster Catholic High School (the alma mater of the band members).
-By 1986, the band had changed its name to The Innocence Mission and began to write original music.
-They released a self-funded EP titled Tending the Rose Garden in 1986, of which only 1,000 copies were produced.
-The song "Shadows" from the EP was recorded by Amy Grant on her 1988 album Lead Me On.
+Before being signed to a record label, the band played extensively throughout Pennsylvania (Philadelphia), Washington D.C and New York.

 Their self-titled debut album was released in 1989 on A&M Records and was produced by Larry Klein, then-husband of Joni Mitchell.
 Recorded in Mitchell's Los Angeles studio, the album spent 10 weeks on the Billboard charts, peaking at #167 in 1990.
-Klein also produced their 1991 follow up, Umbrella.Their third A&M album, Glow (1995), was produced by Dennis Herring, who had previously produced two records for Camper Van Beethoven.
-This album is a departure from Klein's heavier production style.
-Herring's lighter touch gave more emphasis to the group's guitar work and to Karen's vocals and lyrics.
+Klein also produced their 1991 follow up, Umbrella.

+Their third A&M album, Glow (1995), was produced by Dennis Herring, who had previously produced two records for Camper Van Beethoven.
+This album was a departure from Klein's heavier production style.
+Herring's production gave more emphasis to the group's guitar work and to Karen's vocals and lyrics.
 Glow contains songs that appear on the soundtracks of the films Empire Records and Dream for an Insomniac, as well as the television series Party of Five.
-The album's second track, "Bright as Yellow," peaked at #33 on Billboard’s Modern Rock Tracks.
+The album's second track, "Bright as Yellow", peaked at #33 on Billboard's Modern Rock Tracks.
 After the band completed the recording of a follow-up album to Glow, A&M Records was bought by Universal Music Group.
 The group decided to mutually part ways with the label, shortly before it was merged with other companies to form Interscope-Geffen-A&M.